Spontaneous branes formation: Conclusions

-The Higgs field is distributed almost uniformly between branes, acting as a Higgs portal \cite{Chu:2011be} between matter on different branes.
+The Higgs field is distributed almost uniformly between branes, acting as a Higgs portal~\cite{Chu:2011be} between matter on different branes.
 There exists a specific extra metric for which the Higgs vacuum average coincides with the observable one.
 The low-energy Lagrangian parameters of the fields are functionals of the extra metric and are specific to each brane.
+This leads to the dependence of the physical parameters on the energy scale---in addition to the renormgroup flux.

+The research is based on the conceptual model elaborated in~\cite{Petriakova:2023klf,Bronnikov:2023lej}.
+Necessary elements to be added further are the renormgroup analysis, the standard model in D dimensions, and possible brane interference.

-It was shown that the extra metric topology undergoes a transformation at a specific value of the Hubble parameter, as illustrated in Fig.\ref{fnonc}.
+It was shown that the extra metric topology undergoes a transformation at a specific value of the Hubble parameter, as illustrated in Figure~\ref{fnonc}.
 This non-trivial effect requires a comprehensive investigation in future studies.